Is It Time for an Attitude Adjustment?

 It’s not ADHD-fueled impulsive speech that hurts us (and the people we love), but the thoughts that lie beneath.
 Here, expert tips to stay positive and control symptoms.

-When you start thinking about how terrible you have it with ADHD, take a moment to remember that we are human.
+When you start thinking about how terrible you have it with attention deficit disorder (ADHD or ADD), take a moment to remember that we are human.
 We do not have to rely on our instincts alone; we can change, modify, and improve.
 Sometimes it is not ADHD that holds us back, it is our attitude.

 ADHD is not curable, but attitude is.
 Even so, adjusting an attitude is hard work.
 Let’s consider blurting things out.
 Is it the process of blurting that gets us in trouble?
 Or is it what we blurt?